-- Parking provision associated with new development within the masterplan area should be reflective of emerging policy to significantly limit car trips to and from the masterplan area and city centre generated by its redevelopment. - The SUMP should look to develop maximum car parking rates appropriate for Kilkenny City.
-These rates should then be adopted for development across the masterplan lands and City generally. - The SUMP should develop a public car parking management strategy that addresses the quantum and location of parking and pricing structure for city parking. - Where new car parking is proposed for the Masterplan lands appropriate level of EV charging spaces should be provided based on the appropriate policy standard - The masterplan development should provide appropriate levels of cycle parking for those uses in accordance with the appropriate policy standards.
+- Parking provision associated with new development within the masterplan area should be and city centre generated by its redevelopment. - The SUMP should look to develop maximum car parking rates appropriate for Kilkenny City. generally. - The SUMP should develop a public car parking management strategy that addresses the quantum and location of parking and pricing structure for city parking. - Where new car parking is proposed for the Masterplan lands appropriate level of EV charging spaces should be provided based on the appropriate policy standard - The masterplan development should provide appropriate levels of cycle parking for those uses in accordance with the appropriate policy standards.